Mavesyn Ridware

 Mavesyn Ridware is a village and civil parish in Lichfield District, Staffordshire, England.
 The parish had a population of 1,048 in 2001, increasing to 1,128 at the 2011 Census.
 It includes the villages of Hill Ridware, Rake End, Pipe Ridware and Blithbury, all of which lie between the River Trent and a small tributary, the River Blithe.
 To the east is the parish of Hamstall Ridware and to the south the larger village of Armitage.

 Heritage

 Mavesyn Ridware contains two notable buildings: the parish church dedicated to St Nicholas and the Gatehouse of the erstwhile Manor House.

 The name "Mavesyn" derives from the French Malvoisin, which was the name of the Norman family that acquired the estate after the Norman Conquest of 1066.
 The church contains many monuments to members of that family and to their successors as lords of the manor, the Cawardens and the Chadwicks.

 The Gatehouse is timber framed with a later skin of brick and stone.
 Growth rings on the timbers indicate that the building was erected in 1391–1392.

+High Bridge crosses the River Trent on the edge of the parish, carrying to the road to Handsacre.